Is StockX Legit? 11 Facts About Shoes, Authentication, Shipping and Returns

 The second step is authentication

-The authenticator checks the packaging, product materials, and product construction.
+StockX employs authenticators who check the product packaging, materials, and construction.
 This process is similar to a multi-point inspection, and every single product on the StockX platform goes through it.

 5. What is StockX’s Shipping Policy?

-Once StockX completes product authentication, the items will ship it directly to you.
-You will receive active tracking information at this point.
+Once StockX completes product authentication, items will ship to a buyer.

 6. What is StockX’s Return Policy?

-The Air Jordan 11 Retro 'Bred' 2019 is one of the most frequently sold sneakers on StockXThe Air Jordan 11 Retro ‘Bred’ 2019 is one of the most frequently sold sneakers on StockX
+The 2019 Air Jordan 11 Retro “Bred” is one of the most frequently sold sneakers on StockX

-If something does not ship, then StockX will attempt to find another item that matches the parameters.
+If an ordered product does not ship, StockX will attempt to find another item that matches the parameters.

-If they are not able to do so, your money will be refunded.
+If they cannot do so, a buyer’s money will be refunded.
 StockX does not consider this a return.

 7. How Long Does It Take to Process a StockX Order?

-While not a Chinese company, StockX has a verification center in Hong Kong, China, to support customers in the Asia Pacific region.
+Even though StockX is based in Detroit, it has a verification center in Hong Kong to support customers in the Asia Pacific region.
 Some sneakers are sent directly from China.
 The company has also entered China’s sneaker market.

 8. Does StockX Have Physical Locations?